bambooforest/reviews/Macklin-CordesRound2020/review.md

 I mention here that a potential shortcoming of Everett's analysis, as I understand it, is that he used the relatively small wordlists from the ASJP database.
 The fact that the authors here used relatively large wordlists (250 or more words) is meant to address any issues regarding estimating the actual frequencies of phonemes in the language.

-Personally, I would move up the information about why the authors chose a minimum wordlist size of 250, because as I read the paper, I started wondering early on in the Data section why any wordlist data was acceptable for this analysis, given the argumentation by Dockum & Bowern (2019), which is only mentioned at the end.
+Personally, I discuss earlier why the authors chose a minimum wordlist size of 250, because as I read the paper, I started wondering early on in the Data section why any wordlist data was acceptable for this analysis, given the argumentation by Dockum & Bowern (2019), which is only mentioned at the end.

-Another argument you could leverage here for using "Australia as an ideal controlled experiment" is that of the size of the wordlists that you are using are not readably available (AFAIK) for a large sample of the world's languages (and also not in a consistent typologized and orthographically/phonetically normalized format).
+Another argument the authors could leverage here for using "Australia as an ideal controlled experiment" is that of the size of the wordlists that you are using are not readably available (AFAIK) for a large sample of the world's languages (and also not in a consistent typologized and orthographically/phonetically normalized format).
 Hence, given the impact of wordlist size on phonological generalizations, one arguably should not use a data set like the ASJP (https://asjp.clld.org/) -- even though as noted above, Everett reports some interesting results.

 One issue I had with the paper was the claim by the authors that: